McClure Arctic expedition: Relief and the fourth winter

 "Who are you, and where (did) you come from?"

 "Lieutenant Pim, Herald, Capt.
 Kellett."
 This was more inexplicable to M'Clure, as I was the last person he shook hands with in Behring's Straits.

 Two days later, Pim left for Resolute, about 80 miles east, followed soon by McClure and six men, who would journey for 16 days.

 Despite the encouraging news of relief, conditions aboard Investigator were still deteriorating.
 Scurvy advanced with the reduced rations, and on 11 April, another crewman died, and another on the following day.
 Some exercise was possible for the crew, breathing aided by the modern Jeffreys respirator.

 On 15 April, the 28-man traveling party, now concentrated on Melville Island alone, set out on three sledges.
 Four days later, McClure reached the ships and met with Captain Kellett and Commander McClintock.
 McClure returned on 19 May, with the expedition surgeon of Resolute, Dr. W. T. Domville.
 A medical survey was made to determine whether Investigator could be adequately manned if freed from the ice.
 The assessment fell short of the requirements, "utterly unfit to undergo the rigour of another winter in this climate," making the abandonment of Investigator inevitable, ordered by Captain Kellett of Resolute.
 The official announcement was made, and all men were put back on full rations for the first time in 20 months.
 A beach supply depot was established by the end of May, accompanied by a cairn and a monument to the fallen crew members.

 On 3 June, final flags were raised and the remaining crew abandoned Investigator, travelling by sledge to Resolute, with 18 days of provisions and McClure leading the way on foot.
 Progress across the thawing pack ice was slow, as the four sledges weighed between 1,200 and 1,400 lb.
 The weakened crew made Melville Island on 12 June and reached the ships on 17 June.
 Hunting supplemented the provisions while Resolute and Intrepid waited for their own release from the ice.
 The breakup came on 18 August and the ships followed the edge of the pack ice before becoming fixed in the ice in early November at 70°41' N, 101°22' W. The combined crews prepared for another winter in the ice, while another crewman died on 16 October.
 Far from shore, no effective hunting could be resumed.

-In October 1853, a group of sick crew members were evacuated from Resolute and North Star and returned to England, bringing the first news of Investigator and the Northwest Passage to the public.
+In October 1853, a group of sick crew members were evacuated from Resolute and and returned to England, bringing the first news of Investigator and the Northwest Passage to the public.
 1854 marked the beginning of the fifth year in the Arctic for the crew of Investigator.